B (New York City Subway service): Chrystie Street Connection

 On June 1, 1976, the New York City Transit Authority (NYCTA) announced changes in subway service that were expected to save $12.6 million annually and were the third phase of the agency's plan to realign subway service to better reflect ridership patterns and reduced ridership.
-As part of the changes, which took effect on August 30, 1976, B service began running between 57th Street and Coney Island during all times, replacing K service, and alternate B trains commenced operating between 168th Street and Coney Island during rush hours.
-On December 14, 1976, the NYCTA announced severe cuts in bus and subway service in order to cut its budget by $30 million over the following 18 months in order to achieve a balanced budget, at the request of the Emergency Financial Control Board.
-As part of the cuts, late night B service was cut back to running as a shuttle between 36th Street and Coney Island via the West End Line.
+As part of the changes, which took effect on August 30, 1976, B service began running between 57th Street and Coney Island 24 hours, replacing K service, which had formerly run along 6th Avenue from the BMT Jamaica Line.
+Alternate B trains commenced operating between 168th Street and Coney Island (via West End express in the peak direction) during weekday rush hours.
+However, on December 14, 1976, the NYCTA announced severe cuts in bus and subway service in order to cut its budget by $30 million over the following 18 months in order to achieve a balanced budget, at the request of the Emergency Financial Control Board.
+As part of the cuts, overnight B service was cut back to running as a shuttle between 36th Street and Stillwell Avenue via the West End Line.
 This change took effect on August 27, 1977.
 Initially, the 57th Street station was to be closed during late nights.
-However, a B shuttle also operated during late nights, running between 47th–50th Streets–Rockefeller Center and 57th Street.
+However, a separate B shuttle also operated overnights between 57th Street and 47th–50th Streets–Rockefeller Center.

 The NYCTA approved four changes in subway service on April 27, 1981, including an increase in B service.
 The changes were made as part of the $1 million, two-year Rapid Transit Sufficiency Study, and were expected to take place as early as 1982, following public hearings and approval by the Metropolitan Transportation Authority (MTA) board.
 As part of the changes, midday B service was going to be increased, replacing AA service.
 B service on the West End Line and Fourth Avenue Line express was to be supplemented by a new rush hour T train, running between Bay Parkway and Chambers Street on the Nassau Street Line.

 On June 1, 1983, the NYCTA proposed changes to increase service along Sixth Avenue and better connecting the line to the Bronx and Queens.
 As part of the changes, B train service would run to 168th Street at all times, with service to 57th Street during non-rush hours replaced by a new H train running between 57th Street and World Trade Center.
 With the extension of B service to 168th Street, AA service would be eliminated.
 The changes would have gone into effect in spring or summer 1984, pending approval by the MTA board.